rcore-os/rcore-user/README.md

 ### How to use Redis

-If redis is dynamically linked to musl (default if you use commands above), you might need to copy `ld-musl-$(arch).so.1` to rootfs `/lib` .
-Alpine rootfs includes one as well.
+If redis is dynamically linked to musl (default if you use commands above), you might need to copy `ld-musl-$(arch).so.1` to rootfs `/lib` by yourself .Alpine rootfs includes one as well.

 After building redis, you should be able to run redis-server in rCore.
 Then, start `redis-server` in rCore: